YoannaP/yoannap.github.io/content/books.md

 Books which I am reading, want to read, have read and enjoyed or have influenced me in some way.

+- Fifth Sun: A New History of the Aztecs by Camilla Townsend
+- Poor Charlie's Almanack: The Essential Wit and Wisdom of Charles T. Munger
+- Think and Grow Rich by Napoleon Hill
+- The Chimp Paradox by Steve Peters
 - The Inner Game of Tennis by Timothy Gallwey
 - Steve Jobs by Walter Isaacson
+- Benjamin Franklin by Walter Isaacson
+- Elon Musk by Walter Isaacson
 - The Innovators by Walter Isaacson
 - The Fountainhead by Ayn Rand
 - Atlas Shrugged by Ayn Rand